OutSystems/docs-support/src/licensing/whats-a-personal.md

 We ask that you [contact OutSystems Support](https://www.outsystems.com/legal/success/contact-outsystems-technical-support/) only if the issue you are experiencing is infrastructure related and is still happening after a couple of hours since you first spotted it.

-If you have an ongoing commercial evaluation using a Personal Environment and you hit a road block, contact our chat support.
+If you have an ongoing commercial evaluation using a Personal Environment and you hit a roadblock, contact our chat support.
 Let us know you're evaluating so we're able to provide you with the full Enterprise-grade experience.

 ## Can I use a personal environment to integrate with external databases or services?